mustass/ensertainty/README.md

-# Official Implementation of Decoder ensembling for learned latent geometries
+# Official Implementation of "Decoder ensembling for learned latent geometries"

 This repository contains the official implementation of the paper:
 **[Decoder ensembling for learned latent geometries](https://arxiv.org/abs/2408.07507)**